shumphrey/Dancer-Plugin-Passphrase/README.markdown

 ## hash\_raw

-Returns the raw hash from a `Dancer::Plugin::Passphrase` object.
+Returns the raw hash from a `Dancer2::Plugin::Passphrase` object.

     passphrase('my password')->generate->hash_raw;

 ## salt\_hex

-Returns the hex-encoded salt from a `Dancer::Plugin::Passphrase` object.
+Returns the hex-encoded salt from a `Dancer2::Plugin::Passphrase` object.

 Can be defined, but false - The empty string is technically a valid salt.
 Returns `undef` if there is no salt.